CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 The instructions below have been prepared for and tested on openSUSE Leap 15.3.
 You might need to do small adjustments for other releases.

 ### Dependencies
-We need Collabora Office core, POCO library and several other libraries and tools to build `CODE`.
+We need Collabora Office core and several other libraries and tools to build `CODE`.
+POCO is built as part of the core engine and taken from its workdir, so it is not a separate dependency.
 Open a terminal and follow the steps below.

 ```bash
 # For Leap 15.5